-As of March 31, 2024, we had approximately \$157.0 million in cash, cash equivalents, and short-term investments.
-Additionally, on April 8, 2024, we received \$8.0 million from Novartis pursuant to the Settlement Agreement.
-We believe that our cash and cash equivalents as of March 31, 2024, along with the payment received from Novartis will be sufficient to fund our operations into the second half of 2026.
+As of June 30, 2024, we had approximately \$155.7 million in cash, cash equivalents, and short-term investments.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operations into the second half of 2026, including our current projections for PYX-201's next phase of clinical development.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 In addition, we could utilize our available capital resources sooner than we expect.